 Green Acres ATX in Elgin

-Green Acres is an eco-friendly lodge is proud to be a welcomed escape for guests to unwind and renew.
+Green Acres is an eco-friendly lodge proud to be a welcome escape for guests to unwind and renew.

 After spending a day walking the nature trails and enjoying the farm animals, visitors can retire to one of the unique accommodations offered at Green Acres.

 Glamping takes on a whole new meaning when you enjoy one of the air-conditioned yurts, their Spartan camper, Airstream trailer, or the nicely appointed cabins.
-Now, that’s a great Texas glamping experience in the Lone Star state’s hill country!
+That’s a great Texas glamping experience in the Lone Star state’s hill country!

 Geronimo Creek Retreat